Localizations at infinity and essential spectrum of quantum Hamiltonians: I. General theory: Introduction

 \PAR Our purpose being to emphasize not only the power but also the simplicity of the $C^*$-algebra techniques, we made an effort to make the paper essentially self-contained and easy to read by people working in the spectral theory of quantum Hamiltonians and with little background in $C^*$-algebras.

-We could have written a 20 page paper (including complete and detailed proofs) but which would have been accessible mostly to people with no interest in spectral theory and whose first question would have been ``why should anybody be interested in an assertion like Theorem \ref{th:intro}''.
-Instead, we have chosen to present in some detail most of the tools which are not standard among peoples which could be interested in the subject.
-In particular we give in an Appendix a simple and self-contained proof of Landstad's theorem (Theorem \ref{th:Land}) which plays such an important r\^ole in our arguments.
-We also give a lot of explanations concerning filters and ultrafilters, things which would seem trivial to somebody working in topology (but the chance that such a person looks through this paper is so small, that we decided to neglect it).
+We could have written a much shorter paper but which would have been accessible mostly to people with no interest in spectral theory.
+Instead, we have chosen to present in some detail most of the tools which are not standard among those interested in the subject.
+In particular we give in an Appendix a simple and self-contained proof of Landstad's theorem (Theorem \ref{th:Land}) which plays an important r\^ole in our arguments.

 In Section \ref{s:p} we introduce our notations and make a r\'esum\'e of what we need concerning (ultra)filters and their relation with the characters of some abelian $C^*$-algebras.
 In Section \ref{s:B} we introduce crossed products in the version we need and we point out several useful consequences of Landstad's theorem.
 This replaces the much more abstract arguments from \cite{GI*,GI0}, since we remain in a purely Hilbert space setting, but also gives stronger and more explicit results in applications.
 Section \ref{s:opaf} is devoted to criteria of affiliation to the algebra $\rc(X)$, we show there that this algebra is much larger than one would think at first sight.